gradio-app/gradio/guides/05_custom-components/05_frontend.md

 Svelte options:
 - `preprocess`: A list of svelte preprocessors to use.
+- `extensions`: A list of file extensions to compile to `.svelte` files.

 The `gradio.config.js` file should be placed in the root of your component's `frontend` directory.
 A default config file is created for you when you create a new component.
-But you can also create your own config file and use it to customize your component's build process.
+But you can also create your own config file, if one doesn't exist, and use it to customize your component's build process.

 ### Example for a Vite plugin

 Custom components can use Vite plugins to customize the build process.
-Check out [Vite Docs](https://vitejs.dev/guide/using-plugins.html) for more information.
+Check out the [Vite Docs](https://vitejs.dev/guide/using-plugins.html) for more information.

 Here we configure [TailwindCSS](https://tailwindcss.com), a utility-first CSS framework.
-Currently, we need to use version 4.0-alpha.
+Setup is easiest using the version 4 prerelease.

 ```
 npm install tailwindcss@next @tailwindcss/vite@next
 ```

-In `gradio.config.js`
+In `gradio.config.js`:

 ```typescript
 import tailwindcss from "@tailwindcss/vite";
 export default {
     plugins: [tailwindcss()]
 };
 ```

 Then create a `style.css` file with the following content:

 ```css